Ipstenu/varnish-http-purge/readme.txt

 = Debugging =

-If you're working on a site and need to turn off caching, add this to your wp-config file: `define( 'VHP_DEBUG', true );`
+If you're working on a site and need to turn off caching in one of two ways:

+1. Add `define( 'VHP_DEBUG', true );` to your `wp-config.php` file
+2. Go to Varnish -> Settings and enable debug mode for 24 hours at a time

 That will break cache on page loads.
 It is _not_ recommended for production!